Unboxed-Software/solana-course/content/transfer-hook.md

-The first part of creating a mint with a `transfer hook` is to find or create an on-chain program that follows the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).
+The first part of creating a mint with a `transfer hook` is to find or create an onchain program that follows the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).